awsdocs/aws-systems-manager-user-guide/doc_source/getting-started-agent.md

 To practice installing or updating SSM Agent on an EC2 instance for Windows Server, follow the steps in [Manually install SSM Agent on EC2 instances for Windows Server](sysman-install-win.md)\.

 **Linux instance**
 To practice installing or updating SSM Agent on an EC2 instance for Linux, follow the steps for your Linux operating system type in [Manually install SSM Agent on EC2 instances for Linux](sysman-manual-agent-install.md)\.

+**macOS instance**
+ To practice installing or updating SSM Agent on an EC2 instance for macOS, follow the steps in [Installing and configuring SSM Agent on EC2 instances for macOS](install-ssm-agent-macos.md)\.